 05 of 07

 This is an absolute no-no if you're a tourist in Denmark (and almost anywhere around the world).
-The absolute legal limit for alcohol in your blood is 0.5 per mille in Denmark.
+The absolute legal limit of alcohol in your blood is 0.5 per mille in Denmark.
 That is very strictly enforced, especially around Copenhagen.
 Anything higher than 0.5 will attract stiff punishment and fines by local police.
 Just don't drink and drive—there are plenty of Ubers and taxis available to get you home safely.

 06 of 07